-\CRA\ shows a single SC phase when magnetic field is applied along the basal plane of the tetragonal crystalline structure, but two SC phases, SC1 and SC2, for a field $H$ parallel to the $c$ axis (the relevant field direction for the rest of this paper).
-These phases are separated by a first order transition line at ${\mu_{0}H^{*}=4\,\mathrm{T}}$, as shown in Fig.~\ref{fig1}.
-The anisotropic field response of the superconductivity, as well as the presence of two SC phases in \CRA\ can be explained by a model which takes into account a strong Rashba spin-orbit coupling due to locally non-centrosymmetric environments of the Ce sites and a quasi-two-dimensional character of the Fermi surface (FS)~\cite{khim2021,hafner2022,cavanagh2022}.
-This model is based on a scenario proposed a decade ago for layered structures comprising loosely coupled layers of spin-singlet superconductors, with the sign of Rashba spin-orbit coupling alternating from layer to layer.
+In fact, \CRA\ shows a single SC phase when magnetic field is applied along the basal plane of the tetragonal crystalline structure, but two SC phases, SC1 and SC2, for a field $H$ parallel to the $c$ axis (the relevant field direction for the rest of this paper).
+These phases are separated by a boundary at \muo$H^{*} = 4$\,T, as shown in Fig.~\ref{fig1}.
+The anisotropic field response of the superconductivity, as well as the presence of two SC phases in \CRA\ can be attributed to a strong Rashba spin-orbit coupling due to the locally non-centrosymmetric environments of Ce sites and quasi-two-dimensional character of the Fermi surface (FS)~\cite{khim2021,hafner2022,cavanagh2022}.
+The existing model is based on a scenario proposed ten years ago for layered structures comprising loosely coupled superconducting layers with alternating sign of the Rashba spin-orbit coupling.